-Here at Nissia, we specialise in the unspoilt Greek islands of Halki and Tilos.
+Here at Nissia, we specialise in the unspoilt Greek islands of Halki and Tilos (since writing this, we’ve also added Nisyros to our portfolio).
 However, Greece has a staggering 6,000 islands dotted around its picturesque coastline, of which around 200 are inhabited.
 So there are plenty more islands to explore.

-Some of our customers enquire about day trips or even twin centre holidays to some of the other quiet islands of the southern Dodecanese, so here’s an overview of some of our favourite near-neighbours: Symi, Nisyros, Karpathos and Kastelorizo.
+Some of our customers enquire about day trips or even island hopping to some of the other quiet islands of the southern Dodecanese, so here’s an overview of some of our favourite near-neighbours: Symi, Nisyros, Karpathos and Kastelorizo.

 Magnificent Symi Town rises from the harbour like a natural amphitheatre, its neoclassical mansions decorated in a brightly coloured Mediterranean palette.
 The island’s barren mountains form an imposing backdrop, while in the harbour fishing boats bob gently in the water, which is so clear it seems like they’re floating on thin air.